miegoer/nikonMyLearningClone/README.md

 * Use built-in Bootstrap success button for cookies settings.
 * Add gray background colour to login section.

-8. Run page through a [accessibility checker](https://chromewebstore.google.com/detail/siteimprove-accessibility/djcglbmbegflehmbfleechkjhmedcopn) to make sure it meets modern statndards
+8. Run page through an [accessibility checker](https://chromewebstore.google.com/detail/siteimprove-accessibility/djcglbmbegflehmbfleechkjhmedcopn) to make sure it meets modern statndards
 * Update heading elements to have a specific structure
 * Update the first headings to be h1
 * Update cookies button colours to a green that meets the 7:1 contrast standard